ANSSI-FR/SecuML/doc/active_learning.md

+# ILAB: Interactive LABeling
-# Collecting an Annotated Dataset with a Reduced Workload thanks to Active Learning
+#### Collecting an Annotated Dataset with a Reduced Workload thanks to Active Learning

-SecuML allows to acquire an annotated dataset to learn a supervised detection model with a low human effort.
+ILAB allows to acquire an annotated dataset to learn a supervised detection model with a low human effort.
-It is an iterative process initialized with some labelled instances.
+It is an iterative process initialized with some annotated instances.
 Then, at each iteration the user is asked to annotate a few instances to improve the current detection model.

-    ./SecuML_activeLearning <project> <dataset> <strategy> --init-labels-file <labels_file>
+    ./SecuML_ILAB <project> <dataset> <strategy> --init-labels-file <labels_file>

 ## Active Learning Strategies Available
-* Ilab [1]
+* Ilab [1,2]
-* Aladin [2]
+* Aladin [3]
-* Gornitz [3]
+* Gornitz [4]
-* CesaBianchi [4]
+* CesaBianchi [5]
-* UncertaintySampling [5]
+* UncertaintySampling [6]
 * RandomSampling